OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log1_graphic-pipeline.md

 Why using triangles?
 Because they are the simplest possible surface.
 3 points define a surface (triangle) while two would only define a line (segment).
 Add one more and at best you have a quadrilateral, at worse you have some weird volumetric shape that is hard to interpret.
 So, if you want to use a surface to define an enclosed volume, triangles are the best building blocks.
 No wonder it's the lingua franca in graphic processing!

 So, your geometry is based on triangles.
 On what is based your triangles?
 Well, on *dots* in space.
 Those *dots* have a more formal name: **vertex** (plural: **vertices**).
 All geometry you'll encounter is based on a set of vertices, usually read as a set of triangles.
 You can go simple stuff (a square -two triangles-, a cube -twelve triangles-...) and more complex and eye-appealing forms.
 This drawing part is what we'll do in function 3: `func_3_createTriangle();`.
+It'll draw one triangle.
+Up to you to add more in the next logs to create a complexe mesh!

 <img class="ctr" src="./assets/Dolphin_triangle_mesh.png" alt="A 3D mesh">

 ## Pipeline Overview

 So, now we have our triangle.
 How do we go from a barebone 3D mesh to a fancy textured post-processed scene?
-No short answer here.
-A few steps are needed for that to happen, and all those steps are what we call the **graphic pipeline**.

-Every frame of an OpenGL application is rendered following these steps :
+What happens next happens on the GPU itself.
+The set of vertices (and possiblity other associated data, such as colors, normals...) we defined as our mesh is then saved directly on the GPU, ready to be processed through a serie of steps we call the **graphic pipeline**.
+Every frame you see on screen is rendered through this pipeline.

 <img class="ctr" src="./assets/log1_graphicPipeline.jpg" alt="Rendering Pipeline">

-Vertices are contained in a buffer on the GPU.
-At this stage it's only a set of informations per 3D point (position, color, etc ...).

-These vertices are modified in the programmable vertex shader.
-The operations performed in the vertex shader usually include rotation, scale, and translation on the positions.
-This allows to "place" the points of the mesh in a 3D world.
+1. First, the **Vertex Shader** will altere the vertices themselves (the positions in space) through translation, rotation, scaling and other shenanigans.
+This allows for instance to place your mesh at a specific position;
+2. Then the **shape assembly** will decide how to read this list of vertices.
+Usually (not always) they will be read as a serie of triangle surfaces as we wrote earlier.
+They could other wise been seen as dots or line for instance.
+We'll play with that in another log;
+3. Then it's time for the **rasterization**: up until now, we had coordinates in 3D.
+But news flash, your screen is 2D and discrete: pixel based.
+The rasterisation is this projection from the 3D space to your screen.
+It transforms shapes in set of **fragments**, temporary pixels that still have to pass several test to earn the right to be displayed;
+4. Another shader: the **Fragment Shader**

 After these vertex transformations, the renderer will form triangles out of the list of vertex positions.
 This step can be configured to alternatively form lines or points.
 We will stick here to the triangle case.

 At this point we just have abstract triangles defined in an abstract coordinate system.
 It's time to convert that into real pixels!
-Or more precisely into fragment, a temporary pixel that still has to pass several test to earn the right to be displayed.
-The job of the rasterizer is to determine which frament is contained in the triangle.
+Or more precisely into fragment,  The job of the rasterizer is to determine which frament is contained in the triangle.

 The programmable fragment shader will run for every fragments defined in the rasterization process, allowing to choose what will be the final color of the fragment.
 It will depend on textures, fragment position, external parameters etc ...